(0:33) – Materials

 It is a piston filling pen with an impressive 1.43ml ink capacity.
 That’s a great volume because it does hold a lot but not so much that you might run into burping/leaking issues.

-The previous MSRP of the Optimas was $795, but Aurora has dropped that down to $495, and we will be offering them starting at $445 (with the price being higher for those with a gold trim).
-Overall, I think this could be a great pen for you if you want a full-featured daily writer that’s beautiful to look at and a joy to write with.
-You can learn more about it at GouletPens.com
+Starting at $595 MSRP, I think this could be a great pen for you if you want a full-featured daily writer that’s beautiful to look at and a joy to write with.

 I’d love to hear your thoughts on the Aurora Optima.
 Be sure to leave me a comment below!